-Scoop out the lamb from the broth.
+- Scoop out the lamb from the broth.
 Cool.

-Strain the broth.
+- Strain the broth.
 Chill in the fridge until the fat floats and hardens on the surface.

-Scrape off the fat from the broth and discard.
+- Scrape off the fat from the broth and discard.

-Prepare the vegetables; cut the lamb meat into one-inch cubes.
+- Prepare the vegetables; cut the lamb meat into one-inch cubes.

-Melt the butter in a pot.
+- Melt the butter in a pot.
 Add the chopped onion and cook gently until softened a bit.

-Add the celery, carrot and potatoes.
+- Add the celery, carrot and potatoes.
 Cook, stirring, for about a minute.

-Add the lamb meat…
+- Add the lamb meat and the cabbage.